Know a great new band that we should feature on ANBAD?

 - Read ANBAD a bit first (it won’t hurt, much).
 Check that your music is in the same vein or, just as importantly, the same ethos to the music featured.
 If not, submitting it to me is wasting both our time, to put it a bit bluntly.

 - If you sound very similar to the current buzz-bands, you’re probably wasting your time, too.

 - I have email filters set so that any email containing the words ‘post-Dubstep’ are automatically, and correctly, labelled as spam.

-If you want any more advice on getting people to write about your music, Dave at the excellent Rawkblog has nailed it in one, breezy post (pay attention in particular to point number 8).
+If you want any more advice, Dave at the excellent Rawkblog nailed it in one, breezy post (that is now only available in a remote cranny of the internet).